crystas-sc/react-3d-web-llm-math-game/README.md

 # React Math Game 3D
 It is an immersive math game designed to make learning math fun and interactive.
-Leveraging the power of React, Three Fiber, and Web LLM local model, Mathster offers an engaging experience for players of all ages.
+Leveraging the power of React, Three Fiber, and Web LLM local model, it offers an engaging experience for players of all ages.

 ##Features
 - Immersive 3D Environment: Explore a vibrant, interactive world that brings math to life.